-2.6.
-What about using Pojo Cache as a Hibernate cache?
+2.4.
+What about using POJO Cache as a Hibernate cache?

-It is not necessary to use PojoCache for second level cache inside Hibernate because Hibernate manages fine-grained fields in Java objects.
-Using PojoCache won't provide any advantage.
+It is not necessary to use POJO Cache for second level cache inside Hibernate because Hibernate manages fine-grained fields in Java objects.
+Using POJO Cache won't provide any advantage, and will be an unnecessary performance drawback.

-2.7.
+2.5.
 How can I configure JBoss Cache?